evolvingstuff/vdw2/content/posts/study-finds-adequate-levels-of-vitamin-d-among-adolescents-in-the-uk-impossible.md

 ### See also VitaminDWiki

-* <a href="/posts/17-reasons-why-are-doctors-reluctant-to-accept-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 17 reasons why are doctors reluctant to accept vitamin D">17 reasons why are doctors reluctant to accept vitamin D</a>  10 reasons, one of which follows
+* [17 reasons why are doctors reluctant to accept vitamin D](/posts/17-reasons-why-are-doctors-reluctant-to-accept-vitamin-d)  10 reasons, one of which follows

 >  **<span style="color:#00F;">"It is difficult to get a man to understand something when his salary is dependent upon his not understanding it”</span>**  &nbsp;Upton Sinclair